François Pouqueville: The emergence of Philhellenism

 As a hostage of the Turks in Ottoman Greece in 1798, Pouqueville was uneasy with the Greeks who were among his Ottoman guards.
 Not unlike Lord Byron, who at his death in 1824 also became a symbol of philhellenism, Pouqueville felt at first unsure of the Greeks' sincerity.

 However, during his work as the pashalic's physician in Tripolitza, he had fewer Turkish escorts.
 His more frequent contacts with Greeks made him see their rich culture in a new light.
 Even as it was being suppressed by the seven generations-long occupation by their Ottoman rulers, Greek social identity appeared to be very much alive to Pouqueville.

-As a fervent believer in the French revolution's humanism, he soon came to appreciate the budding Greek resurgence.
+As a believer in the French revolution's humanism, he soon came to appreciate the Greek resurgence.

 His condition as a prisoner of the Turkish Sultan prevented him from doing more than providing medical attention to the oppressed population, but his writings already showed both intellectual and emotional support.

-His humane survey of Greece as early as 1798 is an early manifestation of the philhellene movement.
-This impulse soon spread throughout Europe with the broad publication of his books, motivating the greatest minds of the time to follow his steps across the newly revealed land of Greece.
+His survey of Greece as early as 1798 is an early manifestation of the philhellene movement.
+This impulse soon spread throughout Europe with the publication of his books, motivating the greatest minds of the time to follow his steps across the newly revealed land of Greece.

 As part of the broader break-up of the Ottoman Empire, the ancient nation's rebirth followed over subsequent decades with its war of independence and its liberation.

 In 1801, twenty five months after being jailed in Constantinople, at the insistence of the French government and with the help from the Russian diplomats in Turkey, François Pouqueville was set free.
 He returned to Paris.